PubohH/2025-Summer-Erdos-Elo-Project/Jimmy/2_Elo_Rating_System/README.md

 We added a method generate_stats, which takes in historical matches and return the players statistics together with the match information.
 We will use it to generate dataset for modeling.

 We also tested different K-factors and chose K=8 as the K-factor for our elo rating system.
 The testing process is in [elo_v4_test.ipynb](/2_Elo_Rating_System/elo_v4/elo_v4_test.ipynb).

+We also explore the relations between players' elo rating and their match win rate.
+In particular, for those who have played more than 100 matches, the elo rating is positively correlated to their match win rate and frame win rate.
+There seems to be a linear relation between them.
+For more details, see the [notebook](/2_Elo_Rating_System/elo_v4/elo_v4_explore.ipynb).

+***

 # Information about elo_v4
 ## Attributes